 If you’re just starting out with skim coating, you should still read my first tutorial here.
 That covers most of the tools I still use, where to find them, a little lingo, and the basic steps for getting a smooth finish.
 Then, come back and read the rest of these tips as a supplement to that tutorial.
 I’ll be right here when you get back.

-How to prevent bubbles in the drywall: This was a new discovery for me, as both of the upstairs bathrooms didn’t have this happen.
+This was a new discovery for me, as both of the upstairs bathrooms didn’t have this happen.
 But once I started on the dining room and kitchen, I realized that there was a crucial step I’d missed (and hadn’t really needed yet).
-Bubbling happens when the paper layers in the drywall become separated.
+Bubbling (or sometimes called “blistering”) happens when the paper layers in the drywall become separated.
 While it may not seem like it’s loose, you may find out differently once you slap your first layer of joint compound on the wall.
 Bubbling still happened for me, even after checking the wall numerous times.
 I thought I’d gotten rid of any problem areas.
 And like me, you may find that all of the prep work in the world will still turn up a bubble or two.
-It’s entirely defeating to see it happen, because it means a new problem to fix.
-And it doesn’t really get much better with adding more layers of joint compound, so I discovered that the best thing to do is to seal the surface.
+It’s entirely defeating to see it

 The first attempt to solve this problem was with oil primer.
 In fact, some pros who commented were very insistent on this after they discovered my first tutorial.
 Enough commenters gave the same tip that I was sure their ringing endorsement would work – so I put it on every wall in the kitchen and dining room.
 Its purpose is to essentially harden the loose drywall paper, making it that much more unlikely to cause bubbles.
 But after giving it a shot, I didn’t seem to get anything out of it except more bubbles and an unfortunate stink from the fumes (be sure to read that sentence in context, ha).